mrakgr/Set-Covering-Assignment-for-the-Discrete-Optimization-Course/README.md

 # Set-Covering-Assignment-for-the-Discrete-Optimization-Course

-Some code I am working on for the Discrete Optimization course.
+Some code I've worked on for the Discrete Optimization course on Coursera.